waikittt/AttackGPT/README.md

 robustness and reliability of ChatGPT**, an AI model designed for conversational interactions.

-The application provides a user-friendly interface for -Prompt selection
+The application provides a user-friendly interface for
+- Prompt selection
--Attack execution
+- Attack execution
--Result analysis
+- Result analysis

 2 different **types of attacks** can be performed:
--Some existing attacks from the TextAttack framework -A self-developed Bias Attack
+- 4 existing attacks from the TextAttack framework
+- A self-developed Bias Attack

 > This application was part of a final-year project which was collaboratively developed by a team of 3 students, guided by the expertise of 3 supervisors.